-- 1. APPROVES the inclusion of installation of fixed CCTV at Waterland Point, Quinns Rocks in the City's prioritised CCTV expansion programme; - 2.
-NOTES that given other priorities, construction would be likely to be Year 8 (2030/31) of the City's CCTV expansion programme; and - 3.
-REQUESTS that the petition submitter be advised that the installation of CCTV at Waterland Point will be included in the priority list for the CCTV expansion programme, noting this is currently forecast to occur in Year 8 (2030/31) and outline the assistance the City can provide to residents in the interim period.
+- NOTES that the installation of fixed CCTV at Waterland Point, Quinns Rocks will be listed for consideration in the City's prioritised CCTV expansion programme and Long Term Financial Plan; - 2.
+REQUESTS Administration to investigate the inclusion of criteria in the proposed CCTV rebate program being introduced in 2023/24 to support the installation of private CCTV systems in areas of community concern; and - 3.
+REQUESTS that the petition submitter be advised that the installation of CCTV at Waterland Point will be listed for consideration in the City's prioritised CCTV expansion programme and outline the assistance the City can provide to residents in the interim period, including education on the role of private CCTV networks in supporting WA Police to deter crime and anti-social behaviour.